 Why Study Medical Laboratory Science at Grand Valley?

 - Our well-established program provides a strong curriculum, knowledgeable faculty, and clinical placements to prepare students for the American Society for Clinical Pathology Board of Certification exam.

 - Students enjoy small class sizes, cohort experiences, and clinical rotations at hospital affiliate laboratories.

-- Clinical courses are taught in downtown Grand Rapids, MI in the Cook DeVos Center for Health Sciences building, located in the heart of the medical mile.
+- Clinical courses are taught in the Cook-DeVos Center for Health Sciences, located in the heart of the medical mile, in Grand Rapids, MI.

 Location & Format

 All undergraduate students begin their academic career on the Allendale Campus.
 Students in this major continue their upper division studies on the GVSU Health Campus, near the Grand Rapids Medical Mile.Format:

 Admission to the medical laboratory science program will be competitive, requiring completion of a secondary application.
 For a list of admission criteria, click here.